simonmarcoux/mariobros/README.md

 - Background patterns & Layers √
 - Synchronous Entity Spawning √
 - Entity Interaction √
-- Tech Debt & Presentation
+- Tech Debt & Presentation √
 - Dashboard & Fonts

 ## TODOs:
-- Make game multiplayer using websockets, with up to 4 players (10h)
+- Make game multiplayer using websockets, with up to 4 players (5h) // multiplayer works, need only to be online
-- Update character/environments sprites (4h)
+- Update character/environments sprites (4h) (a second character is implemented)
-- Implement wall jumps (2-5h)
+- Implement wall jumps (2-5h) (wall jump are in test, but they look like wall climbing)
 - Update mechanics (2-3h)